MSM-Extensions/MSMSandbox-Master/README.md

 * Focus on adding WebSocket support or fixing bugs first.
 * Pull requests and bug reports are welcome, but make sure to test changes locally before submitting.

 The server automatically sets paths depending on the OS.
 On Linux, ServerRoot points to `/home/ubuntu/MSMSandbox/ServerData`; on Windows, it defaults to `D:\MSMSandbox\ServerData`.
-The JSON database is located at ServerRoot + "/json_db/Settings.json".
+The JSON database is located at `ServerRoot + "/json_db/Settings.json"`.
 Make sure these directories exist when running locally.
 Our Settings.json is available inside the repository.

 ## Contributing